 I would also like to acknowledge and thank the elder Ayurvedic teacher Baba Ramdas who has supported and mentored me for ten years.
 His perspective on the deep layers of healing is core to my practice.

 I feel very lucky to have found my path young and had such amazing support along the way.

-I really enjoy my one to one coaching work with Shadow Work and I am about to certify to become a group facilitator.
+I really enjoy my one to one coaching work with Shadow Work and I am also a certified group facilitator.
 The modality offers a powerful range of tools to deepen our understanding of the things that operate below the threshold of consciousness that impact our lived experiences.
 I love the way that in a respectful and gentle manner, real shift is possible helping movement beyond life limiting patterns to peace and increased well being.

 I draw on the range of influences and experience that I have gathered to try to offer the most integrated approach that I can in all my work.
 I have regular supervision with a therapist and am fully insured for all my work.

-I practice yoga and meditate every day.
-I spent many years in a Sufi community and still love Rumi and the mystic poets.
-My early love of movement has continued and I dance regularly, sing loudly and often, and enjoy occasional Capoeira (which was once an obsession!).
-After many years of travel and vigorous movement practices I am currently enjoying slower walks in gorgeous Sussex woodland, at the pace of my three year old.
+I have a daily meditation practice and love to dance, sing and enjoy occasional Capoeira (which was once an obsession!).
+After many years of travel and vigorous movement practices I am currently enjoying slower walks in gorgeous Sussex woodland, at the pace of my younger children.